bgplab/bgplab/docs/basic/1-session.md

 | 10.1.0.2            | 65100              |

 !!!
 Tip
-    If you're using FRRouting on RTR, you might have to enable the BGP daemon first.
+    If you're using an FRRouting virtual machine for RTR, you might have to enable the BGP daemon first.
 You'll find more details in the [Configuring FRRouting](0-frrouting.md) lab.

 !!!
 Warning
     If your device happens to be [fully compliant with RFC 8212](https://blog.ipspace.net/2023/06/default-ebgp-policy-rfc-8212.html) (example: Cisco IOS XR), you'll have to configure a *permit everything* incoming filter on the EBGP session or your device won't accept updates from its EBGP neighbor(s).